Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Comparative Theoretical Framework for Diffusion Bridge and Flow Matching

 \begin{theorem} Denote $\mathcal{J}(\mathbf{u}_{t}) \triangleq \int_0^1 \frac{1}{2} \left\|\mathbf{u}_{t}\right\|_2^2 \mathrm{d}t$ as the overall cost of the SOC problems (\ref{soc_unidb_ode_endpoint}) and (\ref{soc_fm}) with the related optimal controller $\mathbf{u}_{t}^{*, \text{DB}}$ and $\mathbf{u}_{t}^{*, \text{FM}}$, respectively.
 Under the condition of diffusion coefficient $g_t = 1$ in (\ref{soc_unidb_ode_endpoint}) to be consistent with FM (\ref{soc_fm}), then

 \end{theorem} Please refer to Appendix \ref{appendix_proof_theorem_overall_cost_comparison} for detailed proof.
-Theorem \ref{theorem_overall_cost_comparison} mainly emphasizes that the drift term $\theta_t (\boldsymbol{x}_1 - \boldsymbol{x}_t)$ introduced in DB actively guides the system toward more stable trajectories, thereby lowering the total cost in the SOC problem.
-Lower total costs typically lead to smoother and more natural SDE/ODE trajectories, which helps to enhance the realistic visual quality of generated images and the robustness across tasks of varying difficulty.
+Theorem \ref{theorem_overall_cost_comparison} mainly emphasizes that the drift term $\theta_t (\boldsymbol{x}_1 - \boldsymbol{x}^u_t)$ introduced in DB actively guides the system toward more stable trajectories, thereby lowering the total cost in the SOC problem.
+Lower total costs typically lead to smoother and more natural SDE/ODE trajectories.
+On one hand, a larger total cost implies the larger controller $\|\mathbf{u}^*_{t}\|_2^2$, which in turn excites oscillations along the forward trajectory and may disrupt the inherent continuity and smoothness of images.
+Consequently, the state $\boldsymbol{x}_t$ undergoes violent fluctuations at every time step, destabilizing the evolution of each individual pixel and inevitably degrading the visual quality of the generated image.
+On the other hand, from the SOC viewpoint, FM employs the trivial forward ODE, which may be too simple to characterise the transition between arbitrary distributions.
+As the discrepancy between the terminal distributions grows (e.g., in Section \ref{sec_different_task_difficulty} (Experiments under Varying Levels of Task Difficulty), the masked center region in the Inpainting task gradually increases from 50$\times$50 to 128$\times$128, more blank spaces in the image center), the neural network becomes harder to fit the trajectories.
+However, DB incorporates the drift term $\theta_t (\boldsymbol{x}_1 - \boldsymbol{x}^u_t)$, which helps to construct a more stable transition between two arbitrary distributions.